rcorre/dtiled/README.md

 you want to use.

 # The Grid
-Much of our `OrthoMap`'s functionality comes from the module `dtiled.grid`, which provides functions that treat a 2D array of anything as a grid of tiles.
+A grid is a thin wrapper around a 2D array that enforces `RowCol`-based access and provides grid-related functionality.

+The `OrthoMap` we created earlier supports all of this as it is a wrapper around a `RectGrid`, but you can apply these same functions to any 2D array by wrapping it with `rectGrid`.

-The simplest operation is to access a tile by its coordinate:
+The simplest grid operation is to access a tile by its coordinate:

 ```d
 auto tile = tileMap.tileAt(RowCol(2,3));  // grab the tile at row 2, column 3